 The following symptoms are allergic reactions caused by the hazard class B types and are considered to be non-life threatening.
 Recovering from these may be as simple as removing yourself from the environment and by following a basic detox regiment.

-Headaches & migraines: If you have sinus congestion then it usually goes hand in hand with headaches and migraines.
+Headaches & migraines: If you have sinus congestion, then it usually goes hand in hand with headaches and migraines.

-Asthma attacks: Mold spores do not cause asthma but does trigger asthma attacks in people who already have it.
+Asthma: Mold spores do not cause asthma but does trigger asthma attacks in people who already have it.

-Rash: One of the more unpleasant symptoms of being exposed to mold is an extremely itchy red, pink or brown rash which appears on the skin.
+Rash: One of the more unpleasant symptoms of being exposed to mold is an extremely itchy red, pink, or brown rash which appears on the skin.
 It’s usually caused by the immune system overreacting to the spores which have entered the body but can also be caused by mold spores on your skin.

 Learn more about rashes caused by mold here.

-Other symptoms may also include a runny nose, shortness of breath, chest tightness, a sore throat, muscle aches, joint pain, fatigue, sensitivity to light, blurry vision, nausea, numbness, memory issues, problems with focus and concentration, depression, anger and metallic tastes in the mouth.
+Other symptoms may also include a runny nose, shortness of breath, chest tightness, a sore throat, muscle aches, joint pain, fatigue, sensitivity to light, blurry vision, nausea, numbness, memory issues, problems with focus and concentration, depression, anger and a metallic tastes in the mouth.

-Circulatory problems: With long enough exposure to mycotoxins they will eventually make their way into your bloodstream.
-This can lead to heart damage, irregular heart beat, inflammation of the heart, blood not clotting properly, hemorrhage and even bleeding of bodily organs including the brain.
+Circulatory problems: With long enough exposure to mycotoxins, they will eventually make their way into your bloodstream.
+This can lead to heart damage, irregular heartbeat, inflammation of the heart, blood not clotting properly, hemorrhage, and even bleeding of bodily organs, including the brain.